Flex TV: Google Assistant/Alexa + Plex Integration (with support for Sonarr, Couch, Sick, etc.)

 Or, in short - you can watch and download movies and shows just by telling your phone to do so.

-Phlex requires a webserver and PHP with CURL/SSH enabled in order to work correctly.
+Phlex requires a webserver and PHP 7.0+ with CURL and SSH enabled in order to work correctly.

 For Cast Device Control, you will also need to enable the Sockets module.